isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-boric-acid.markdown

 - The white powder or colorless crystals of this Boric acid (first created by Wilhelm Homberg) will dissolve in water.
 [amazon bestseller="Boric Acid insecticides" items="2" template="table"]
 ## Boric AcidOccurrence
-You'll mainly find Boric acid around volcanic areas like Nevada, Lipari Islands, and Tuscany as [sassolite](https://en.wikipedia.org/wiki/Sassolite)
+You'll mainly find Boric acid around volcanic areas like Nevada, Lipari Islands, andÂ Tuscany as [sassolite](https://en.wikipedia.org/wiki/Sassolite)
 - which is a free state.
 It has antimicrobial and antifungal properties.